top of page

 BREAK- 10 minutes

-Amendments and corrections to the case record
+Amendments and corrections to the medical record

 How to appropriately amend paper and electronic records

-Under what circumstances are you permitted/obligated to amend the case record The NASW Code of Ethics, HIPAA and The New Jersey Social Work Statutes and Regulations on the protection of paper and electronic records
+Code of Ethics, professional standards, New Jersey Licensing Regulations and HIPAA on the protection of paper and electronic records

 Maintaining privacy and confidentiality: from authorized and unauthorized individuals; during storage with active and inactive clients; during destruction